 In the last decade, we’ve forged ahead with our research work.
 We have research-active staff across the University, and a growing reputation in this area.

 Our newest research institutes were introduced between 2016-2019.
 The Policing Institute for the Eastern Region, formed in 2016, focuses on research, professional development and knowledge exchange that will improve policing practice in the East of England.
-Meanwhile, the Positive Ageing Research Institute is committed to addressing the challenges and opportunities associated with ageing populations; and Cambridge Institute for Music Therapy Research is dedicated to advancing the understanding of music therapy and its ability to effect positive change on health and human wellbeing.
-Most recently one of our specialist research units, which had long carried out high-quality research into vision and eye diseases, became the Vision and Eye Research Institute.
+Meanwhile, Cambridge Institute for Music Therapy Research is dedicated to advancing the understanding of music therapy and its ability to effect positive change on health and human wellbeing.
+Most recently one of our specialist research units, which had long carried out high-quality research into vision and eye diseases, became the Vision and Eye Research Institute, and our Medical Technology Research Centre was established.

 Alongside these institutes is a range of research groups, dedicated to subjects as diverse as ecology, finance and economics, cyber security, and political history.

-We’ve seen lots of changes in the last 159 years, but one thing has remained the same.
+We’ve seen lots of changes since 1858, but one thing has remained the same.
 We’re still passionate about transforming lives through innovative, inclusive and entrepreneurial education and research.

 Today, students from more than 185 countries study with us.
 Our students are at the heart of our University: their educational experience engages, challenges and empowers them to reach their full potential.